AodhSully/dnd-notes/D&D/Session Notes/2023/Session 83.md

 Meanwhile - in [[Aranelle]]s head
 	voice of [[Dendar]]
-		Why dont you sit down?
+		Why don't you sit down?
 		I will let you wake once we have struck a deal
-		I have so much I can offer you what could you gain from some glorified dragon sitting ion his pedestal doing nothing of greatness

-		The is much I can offer you
-		especially with 1. especially with the item your party has (evil book) he was trying to persuade me to come to the darkness once more now that i made amends
+		I have so much I can offer you what could you gain from some glorified dragon sitting ion his pedestal doing nothing of greatness The is much I can offer you especially with 1. especially with the item your party has (evil book) he was trying to persuade me to come to the darkness once more now that i made amends